the-turing-way/the-turing-way/chapters/reproducible_environments.md

 add the Markdown snippet to the README.md in your GitHub repository click the badge to make sure it works

-Beyond requirements.txt
-There are a few more ways you can specify what dependencies to install.
-Take a look at the complete list: http://repo2docker.readthedocs.io/en/latest/config_files.html

-### Creating a binder for your project

-For a list of sample repositories for use with Binder, see the [Sample Binder Repositories](https://mybinder.readthedocs.io/en/latest/sample_repos.html) page.

-Next, let's build your Binder repository.
-Head to https://mybinder.org.
-You'll see a form that asks you to specify a repository for mybinder.org to build.
-In the first field, paste the URL of your repository.
-It'll look something like this: `https://github.com/<your-username>/<your-repository>`

-Finally, click the launch button.
-This will ask mybinder.org to build the environment needed to run the repository.
-You can click on the "Build logs" button to see the logs generated by the build process.

-While your Binder repository is building, note the URL that points to your unique Binder.
-You can share this URL with a friend, allowing them to access an interactive version of your repository.

 - **CHANGES IN BINDER ARE NOT PUSHED BACK INTO YOUR REPO/DOCKER!** this is technically possible but not a feature offered by the public binder; it can be enabled on a local BinderHub